-Zero Trust is a model which was first introduced by Forrester Research.
+Zero Trust is a model which was first introduced by a leading research firm.
 Even though it was not entirely a new concept, it has gained its own place in the rapidly growing IT industry for its security-oriented results on network security and architecture

 Zero Trust is a network security model that is based on a strict identity verification process.
 According to the framework, only authenticated and authorized users and devices can access applications and data